GoogleChromeLabs/worker-plugin/README.md

 })
 ```

-### `plugins`
+### `plugins` _(array)_

-By default, `WorkerPlugin` doesn't run any of your configured Webpack plugins when bundling worker code - this avoids running things like `html-webpack-plugin` twice.
+By default, WorkerPlugin doesn't run any of your configured Webpack plugins when bundling worker code - this avoids running things like `html-webpack-plugin` twice.
 For cases where it's necessary to apply a plugin to Worker code, use the `plugins` option.

 Here you can specify the names of plugins to "copy" from your existing Webpack configuration, or provide specific plugins to apply only to worker code: